 Dennis has supported many athletes to pioneer new levels of performance, not just for competitive gains, but for mastery of our sport and discovering its untapped potential.
 Going beyond winning, and firmly rooted in exploring new possibilities for performance.
 His contributions to the progression of freestyle are globally recognised, this has also included substantial contributions to female athletes over the last decade, both supporting grass-root development and pioneering female freestyle athletes to reach new levels of performance.
 Acknowledged by athletes, including multiple ICF Worlds Champions; Claire O’Hara and Ottilie Robinson-Shaw as an integral part of breaking new boundaries in ladies freestyle and substantial closing the gender gap in performance.
 Going beyond winning, his methods continue to be firmly rooted in empowerment for personal growth and exploring new possibilities for performance.

-Over 20 years of coaching experience developing cutting edge coaching programmes for white water kayaking all over the globe; including coaching and consulting for National Freestyle Teams and National Governing Body’s.
+Over 20 years of coaching experience developing cutting edge coaching programmes for whitewater paddlesport all over the globe; including coaching and consulting for National Freestyle Teams and National Governing Body’s.

 Extensive experience travelling the globe in search of challenging rivers and freestyle venues in Europe, Africa, North America, Asia and Oceania.